| The Genre of New TestamentLetters and Epistles

 miscommunication can occur when we have not properly identified the

+genre of literature that we are reading.
 We have discovered through preserved ancient documents that

 Greco-Roman and Jewish letter writing followed very regular conventions.